3.4 Electronics & Devices

 A bipolar junction transistor (BJT) has three regions of operation:

-• Cutoff: both junctions reverse-biased, transistor off (I_C = 0), used as an open switch.
+• Cutoff: both junctions reverse-biased, transistor off (I_C = 0); acts as an open switch.

-• Saturation: both junctions forward-biased; acts as a closed switch with small V_CE(sat).
+• Saturation: both junctions forward-biased; acts as a closed switch with a small V_CE(sat) around 0.2 V.

-A MOSFET is voltage-controlled (gate draws essentially no DC current).
+A metal-oxide-semiconductor field-effect transistor (MOSFET) is voltage-controlled — the insulated gate draws essentially no DC current.
 For an n-channel enhancement MOSFET with threshold voltage V_th:

 An operational amplifier (op-amp) has very high open-loop gain and high input impedance.
 With negative feedback, two golden rules apply: